georgeslabreche/flask-babel-blueprint/README.md

 In case you want to redo it yourself or add more text to translate:

-1. In Jinja2
+1. In Jinja2 template files:
 `{{ _('Hello') }}`

-2. In Python
+2. In Python files use Babel's gettext function:
- Use Babel's gettext:

  `from flask.ext.babel import gettext` `gettext('Hello')`